 The course is delivered across four terms, starting in September and finishing in December the year after.
 Incorporating a summer break, this is a one year full-time course (45 taught weeks), delivered over 15 months.
 You will respond to briefs that are set to test the learning in the units described below.

 Each course is divided into units, which are credit-rated.
 The minimum unit size is 20 credits.
 The MA course structure involves six units, totalling 180 credits.

-You will engage in experimental 2D/3D animation process and practice, developing your distinct visual voice.
+You'll engage in experimental 2D/3D animation process and practice, developing your distinct visual voice.
 This is underpinned by critical study that significantly expands your understanding of the themes animation can address in a critical context, and by a technical programme that ensures you are able to experiment widely with various animation techniques.
-Term two specifically contains the cross college collaborative unit.
+Term Two specifically contains the cross College collaborative unit.

-You will take the knowledge, skills and experience gained on the course and synthesise these through the production of a self directed longer form project and associated thesis.
+You will take the knowledge, skills and experience gained on the course and bring these together in the production of a self-directed longer form project and associated thesis.

 If you are unable to continue or decide to exit the course, there are two possible exit awards.
 A Postgraduate Certificate will be awarded on successful completion of the first 60 credits and a Postgraduate Diploma will be awarded on successful completion of the first 120 credits.

 We ask all applicants to complete an online application and upload additional digital items, via the Apply now link, below.
 Before you apply, we recommend you take some time to read the course Entry Requirements section to learn about the application process and additional items you would need to supply.

 All applications will be considered by the course team who will consider key elements when making a decision on your suitability to join the course:

 - First, they will look at your qualifications and transcript (or projected results)

 - Secondly, they will review your personal statement and portfolio